 The vampire Dalton’s scholarly pursuits demonstrate how Buffy the Vampire Slayer both entrenches and then expands the traditional ideal of humanity.
 Dalton exemplifies this traditional view of humanity because upon examining him, the Judge proclaims, “This one is full of feeling.
 He reads”.
 The Judge acknowledges that the accumulation of knowledge and emotion that Dalton has acquired through reading gives Dalton humanity.
 Therefore, Buffy the Vampire Slayer entrenches traditional ideals of what constitutes humanity because of the emphasis of Dalton’s humanity through his knowledge.
 However, Buffy extends this traditional view of humanity because although Dalton is white and educated which are qualities inherent in traditional ideals of humanity, he is a soulless vampire and not human.
 In this show, when a person turns into a vampire they essentially die, a demon takes over their body, and they lose their soul thus they cease to be human.
 Therefore, Buffy the Vampire Slayer ‘s inclusion of Dalton in humanity despite his condition of not actually being human emphasizes that humanity includes human nature and the “feeling” part of living is what distinguishes humans apart from the rest of living things.
 Therefore, Dalton’s character embodies how Buffy the Vampire Slayer both acknowledges past, traditional ideals of humanity like knowledge while expanding the scope of humanity to include feeling and emotion as ideals of humanity.
+Since you have two dynamics here, that of re-entrenchment and that of complicating/challenging (I think is more accurate than extending), you should consider separating it into two paragraphs.

 The Judge’s recognition of the humanity in the vampires Spike and Drusilla in the emotions that they feel for each other further demonstrates how Buffy the Vampire Slayer broadens the scope of humanity in its inclusion of human nature.
 The Judge’s recognition of humanity in these characters is apparent when the Judge tells Spike and Drusilla, “You two stink of humanity.
 You share affection and jealousy”.
 This instance underscores the show’s emphasis of emotion being a basis for humanity because the Judge explicitly states that the affection and jealousy that Spike and Drusilla have for each other gives them humanity.
 Therefore, the act of “feeling” as reflected with Dalton through his reading of books is now exemplified in Drusilla and Spike through their loving of each other, and the show defines humanity as those that can feel emotionally.
 The Judge mentions affection and jealousy as the two emotions that Spike and Drusilla share that give them humanity, and this demonstrates two varying spectrums of human nature.
 Affection portrays the positive aspects of human emotion whereas jealousy is considered negative and sinful.
 The lumping together of both these emotions to embody humanity implies that not only does humanity incorporate human emotions, but the full spectrum of human emotion and human nature ranging from the good like affection to the bad like jealousy.
 These emotional feelings are what constitute human nature, so Buffy the Vampire Slayer is expanding the definition of humanity to include not only those few that constitute the traditional ideals of humanity, but to anyone that can feel.